dmoerner/etracker/README.md

 to provide the appropriate certificates yourself.
 Self-signed certificates for local use can easily be generated with https://go.dev/src/crypto/tls/generate_cert.go.

-`etracker` uses an allowlist for infohashes.
+By default, `etracker` uses an allowlist for infohashes.
+You may turn this off by setting the environmental variable `$ETRACKER_DISABLE_ALLOWLIST` to "true".
 At this time, infohashes can only be added by inserting them into the infohashes table directly, or by making an appropriate GET request to the `/api` endpoint, with the correct API key in the Authorization header, over TLS. *If TLS is not enabled, the API will not be accessible.* The API key is set via the environmental variable `$ETRACKER_AUTHORIZATION`.
 The `scripts/add_infohash.py` script will calculate the infohash of a local torrent file and add it to the allowlist.
 For example, and skipping verification for self-signed certificates:

 ```bash
 $ python3 scripts/add_infohash.py --noverify True https://localhost:8443/api "$ETRACKER_AUTHORIZATION" ./data.txt.torrent description